laravel/docs/validation.md

 <a name="rule-unique"></a>
 #### unique:_table_,_column_,_except_,_idColumn_

 The field under validation must not exist within the given database table.
-If the column option is not specified, the field name will be used.

 **Specifying A Custom Column Name:**

+The `column` option may be used to specify the field's corresponding database column.
+If the `column` option is not specified, the field name will be used.

     'email' => 'unique:users,email_address'